thenewdarling/CurseOfStrahd/Session Recaps/2021-07-28 Session 7 - Begin Day 9.md

 We learn of [[Saint Andreal]] of the [[Morning Lord]], who brought the religion to Barovia.
 Her remains have recently been desecrated but this is not common knowledge, and if it got out it would cause a riot.
 The [[Vallakoviches]] think this is sabotage by the [[Watchers]].

-We learn of Argenvosthold, where the coin [[Jeremiah]] has comes from -- the inscription mentions it: "We are the Light, that watches over the Dark".
+We learn of [[Argynvosthold]], where the coin [[Jeremiah]] has comes from -- the inscription mentions it: "We are the Light, that watches over the Dark".

 The [[Baron]] is either really tight, broke, or both.
 He wants us to lead the parade that [[Danton]] is running in two days’ time (Day 11).